 - #flyingless – Traveling by train instead of airplane where possible

-- We compensate emissions from conference air travel with private funds (2019) – in 2020, we didn’t have any air travel due to the COVID-19 pandemic.
-We are currently collecting carbon emissions to compensate our air travel in 2021.
+- We compensate emissions from conference air travel with private funds (2019 and 2021 – in 2020, we didn’t have any air travel due to the COVID-19 restrictions).
+We are currently collecting carbon emissions to compensate our air travel in 2022.

 - We hold meetings via video call instead of traveling where possible